 Ask a Question or Give a Suggestion

 After the Fort Lyon Correctional Facility was decommissioned in 2012, the Colorado Department of Local Affairs (DOLA) re-purposed the facility as the Fort Lyon Supportive Residential Community to provide recovery-oriented transitional housing for homeless individuals.
-The program combines recovery-oriented transitional housing with peer led counseling, as well as educational, vocational and employment services for up to 250 homeless and formerly homeless persons from across Colorado, with an emphasis on serving homeless veterans.
+The program combines recovery-oriented transitional housing with peer led counseling, as well as educational, vocational and employment services for up to 220 homeless and formerly homeless persons from across Colorado, with an emphasis on serving homeless veterans.

 The Community is located at the former Fort Lyon Veterans Affairs Hospital in Bent County, Colorado, and is the outcome of a vision to re-purpose the facility and to offer a supportive environment to homeless individuals struggling with substance use disorders, across the state.
 State and local community leaders are working together to demonstrate the potential of this innovative model.
 Funding to establish and operate the Fort Lyon Supportive Residential Community is provided by DOLA, who contracts with the Colorado Coalition for the Homeless to provide recovery-oriented supportive services and manage the facility.
-Additional collaborative service providers include Otero Junior College, Lamar Community College, Southeast Mental Health Services, Prowers Medical Center and Valley-Wide Health Systems, Inc.
+Additional collaborative service providers include Otero Junior College, Lamar Community College, Prowers Medical Center and Valley-Wide Health Systems, Inc.

 Residents fully engage in the overall operations of the campus including food services, facilities maintenance, grounds maintenance, housekeeping and waste water management—in conjunction with their daily participation in peer support groups.
 Educational and vocational opportunities are available through local colleges.
 Residents are also encouraged to participate in creative programs that help build support and community while assisting with recovery.